This article originally appeared on VICE UK.

-All in all, being a cam girl sounds easy, but the hardest part isn't coming to terms with the idea of livestreaming your thigh cellulite – it's the constant physical and emotional demands.
+All in all, being a cam girl sounds easy, but the hardest part isn't coming to terms with the idea of livestreaming your thigh cellulite—it's the constant physical and emotional demands.
 To make a living, cam girls work anything from three to 12 hours a day, but success requires consistency.

-I spoke to Miss Dammer, a former cam girl now working as an escort, who used to be one of the top ten girls on My Free Cams, where she was making over £20,000 a month.
+I spoke to Miss Dammer, a former cam girl now working as an escort, who used to be one of the top ten girls on My Free Cams, where she was making over £20,000 [$26,000] a month.
 "These guys are always online; if you're not there one day, they could visit another girl's page and you could lose a high paying client," she tells me.
 Excitement soon gave way to anxiety as Miss Dammer became aware that her success depended on constant releases: "I stayed online for 24 hours once.
-I managed to go a year-and-a-half without taking a day off."
+I managed to go more than a year without taking a day off."

 It's not simply the frequency of content creation that leads to burnout.
 It's the nature of the work required to keep audiences interested.
 The more you move, the more likely you are to grab the client's attention as they scroll glassy-eyed through the home page.
 "I never had a chair in my room; I would put my computer on the end of my bed and keep moving, people could tip me to do a fashion show, or a chicken dance, the Macarena," says Miss Dammer.
 "I pretended to take shots of vodka but the bottle was actually filled with water.
 I never had to work out because I burned so many calories.
-Camming gave me back problems – I had crooked feet from high heels, my eyes would sting because I was under photographic lighting."
+Camming gave me back problems—I had crooked feet from high heels, my eyes would sting because I was under photographic lighting."

-But lockjaw is nothing compared to the emotional labour camming demands.
+But lockjaw is nothing compared to the emotional labor camming demands.
 While forming cyber bonds with men is often what makes the job appealing, it can become exhausting and even abusive when those same men begin treating you like a virtual girlfriend who can ensure their happiness in exchange for money.

 When she started camming, Miss Dammer was an introverted person who found the real world slightly terrifying.
 Like Kitty, she felt bolstered by the sense of community that emerged between her and her followers.
 But as she poured more of herself out onto the screen, these men increasingly began to ask questions like: "If we met in the real world, do you think we’d be together?"

 Terrified he would track her down, Dammer pretended to move to another US state.
-"I had a downstairs bedroom totally renovated, with different baseboards installed, I planted bushes outside the window which come from the state I supposedly moved to, I had different carpet put in, I painted the walls."
+"I had a downstairs bedroom totally renovated, with different baseboards installed, I planted bushes outside the window which come from the state I supposedly moved to, I had different carpet put in, and I painted the walls."

 Even if you don’t end up with a stalker, cam girls often spend much of their day messaging clients on social media to maintain their interest.
 It’s a form of unpaid work, one that makes it harder to switch off after a long day.
 Kitty’s Twitter is constantly updated in.
 There are endless pictures of her bent over in a thong, ass rosy red from spanking; or those where she's wearing a party hat and eating chocolate cake because she’s spending her birthday on cam.
 Elsewhere, she’s placating eager fans: "Just eating dinner!
 Be back in 15 mins," or making half sarcastic requests for money: "Who would like to pay my rent for the next 6 months? #sugardaddy #whereareyou."

 While, for Kitty, social media is a useful mechanism for growing her business, for Miss Dammer these exchanges became incessant.
-She started to feel like an erotic control panel not dissimilar from Samantha in the film Her, "If I took longer than an hour to reply I would get a barrage of messages like 'You're only using me for money,' and it's like, yeah, obviously."
+She started to feel like an erotic control panel not dissimilar from Samantha in the film Her, "If I took longer than an hour to reply, I would get a barrage of messages like 'You're only using me for money,' and it's like, yeah, obviously."

-At the end of our phone call, I ask Miss Dammer if she ever misses being a cam girl: "I do, but by the end I felt like I didn’t have one controlling boyfriend, but 20."
+At the end of our phone call, I ask Miss Dammer if she ever misses being a cam girl: "I do, but by the end, I felt like I didn’t have one controlling boyfriend, but 20."